The 2022 Autumn Show of Flowers, Fruit, Vegetables and Cookery will be held on the

 Members can enter the following Classes which will be judged to RHS standards.
 The full show rules are in the Show Schedule.

-The Classes for the 2021 Autumn show are:
+The Classes for the 2022 Autumn show were:

 1 ANNUALS – one variety